My NTS

 The Peddlers has been played on NTS in shows including Party Socks w/ Minus Kendal, featured first on 14 October 2013.
 Songs played include On A Clear Day You Can See Forever, I Have Seen and It's So Easy.

-The Peddlers formed in Manchester, UK in 1964 as a trio of Trevor Morais (born in Liverpool, 10 October 1944), Tab Martin (born in Newcastle upon Tyne on 24 December 1944) and Roy Phillips (born in Parkstone, Dorset on 5 May 1943).
+The trio formed in Manchester, UK in 1964 comprising Trevor Morais (born in Liverpool on 10 October 1944), Tab Martin (born in Newcastle upon Tyne on 24 December 1944) and Roy Phillips (born in Parkstone, Dorset on 5 May 1943; died 24 April 2025).
 Morais, the drummer, had previously played with Faron's Flamingoes and Rory Storm and the Hurricanes (who had struggled to replace Ringo Starr after he had left to join The Beatles).
 Martin, the bassist, and Phillips, on vocals and keyboards, had both been in The Saints and The Tornados; Phillips had also been with The Soundtracks.

 The trio released six singles and an EP on the Philips label before joining CBS in 1967.
 That year they released the album Freewheelers, consisting of standards sometimes adventurously arranged by Keith Mansfield (composer of the Grandstand theme tune, amongst others).
 The follow-up, 1968's Three In A Cell, included a downtempo version of 'On A Clear Day (You Can See Forever)', from the 1965 musical of the same name, which was later heavily sampled for its bass and hammond organ riff.
 The third and final CBS album, Birthday, followed in 1969, and brought the band two UK Top 40 singles in 'Girlie' and the title track.
 Following Birthday, the Peddlers returned to Philips.

-Morais left the trio during an Australian tour in 1972, and the Peddlers disbanded in 1976.
+Morais left the trio during an Australian tour in 1972, and was replaced on drums by New Zealander Paul Johnston (died 2013.
+The Peddlers disbanded in 1976.

 see also: www.thepeddlers.co.uk/